 Babies have low levels of vitamin K in their bodies because:

-- vitamin K is primarily made by bacteria in the gut and there are few bacteria in a baby’s gut at birth
+- vitamin K is mainly made by bacteria in the gut and there are few bacteria in a baby's gut at birth

 - babies do not get enough vitamin K from their mothers during pregnancy or breastfeeding

 Which babies are most at risk of developing VKDB?

 - all newborn babies have low levels of vitamin K and are therefore at risk